🚨 STATUS UPDATE: March 24, 2026

 Can I still buy property in Washington State through an LLC or corporation?

 Yes.
 Entity purchases remain common for investment, estate planning, and liability protection.
-Compliance simply needs to be addressed proactively.
+Compliance simply needs to be addressed proactively and early in the process.

 Planning to Purchase Real Estate in Washington Through an Entity?

-If you are considering buying property in Seattle or surrounding Washington markets through an LLC, corporation, or trust, confirm your compliance status before entering into contract.
+If you are considering buying property in Seattle or surrounding Washington markets through an LLC, corporation, or trust - especially with cash - confirm your compliance status before entering into contract.
+With the March 1, 2026 RRE Rule now in effect, preparation is more important than ever.

 Advanced preparation helps ensure your transaction moves efficiently from mutual acceptance to closing.